andreastkdf/aquaspace/README.md

 ## Private Web Application

 * HTML-CSS-JS : Andreas KOSTAKIS
-* Graphic Design: Ioanna DIMITRIOU & Andreas KOSTAKIS
+* Graphic Design: Ioanna DIMITRIOU

 Implemetend for desktop at a 1920x1080 resolution (not responsive, special use case).